DickerDackel/lfo/README.md

 ## What is an LFO?

 So what is an LFO?
 LFO stands for "Low Frequency Oscillator".
-It's a curve that doesn't stop and that you can pull out values from.
+It's an infinitely repeating curve that you can pull out values from.
 The simplest form is probably a sine wave.
 Regardless of how often you travel along the circle, you always get consistent and reproducible values out of it.

 But LFOs come in many different shapes.
-Here are the ones implemented right now, but I'm open to suggestions to extend this list:
+Here are the ones implemented right now (see further below for descriptions), but I'm open to suggestions to extend this list:

-    * lfo.sine, lfo.cosine - A sine wave (and a cosine wave that I don't count extra)
+    * lfo.sine, lfo.cosine
-    * lfo.triangle - A triangular wave
+    * lfo.triangle
-    * lfo.sawtooth - A sawtooth wave
+    * lfo.sawtooth
-    * lfo.square - A square wave
+    * lfo.square
-    * lfo.one - A wave that always outputs 1
+    * lfo.one
-    * lfo.zero - A wave that always outputs 0
+    * lfo.zero
-    * lfo.random - A wave that outputs random values
+    * lfo.random
-    * lfo.inv_<waveform> - The inverse of all these
+    * lfo.inv_<waveform> - All of the above, but inverted

 The lfo registers the start time of its instantiation.
 If no period length - the duration of one single wave - is provided, it defaults to 1 second.

 Whenever you now query a value from the lfo, it gives you the proper function result of that wave for this specific point in time.
-Also, you can query all of the wave forms from the same lfo.
+Also, you can query all of these wave forms from the same lfo.
+The lfo instance basically just defines the heartbeat for all the waves.

 Each waveform can be scaled and offset.
 Note, that the inverted waves use the same scale and offset as the normal ones, otherwise they would run out of